 A "Fantastic Voyage" Plot or spelunking adventure often has a highly illuminated environment.
 Video games provide numerous examples of oddly well-lit caves.
 And space is always brightly illuminated.

 In the past, nighttime scenes were filmed in full daylight, with a blue filter on the camera; this is known in the business as "shooting day for night" and is essentially a cost-cutting measure, since it's much easier to film a scene during the day.note There's a verse in A Visit from Saint Nicholas that goes: "The moon on the crest of the newfallen snow / Gave a lustre of midday to objects below."
 Day-for-night takes this ball and runs with it.
 It often becomes a form of Special Effect Failure, shadows don't match the flashlights, headlights or torches involved.
 In fact, sometimes the shadows of the supposed light sources are clearly visible.
 In certain cinemaphile circles this was known as "broad daynight."
-Sometimes, even today it remains a necessity though, as with some lenses film isn't sensitive enough to shoot without enough light.
+It sometimes remains a necessity even today, though, as with some lenses film isn't sensitive enough to shoot without enough light.

 Not the same as Unnaturally Blue Lighting, which turns up even when it's supposed to be just a cloudy day or literal bad blue lights.

 There is a trend for dramatic series to prefer real darkness.
 Similarly, it's common in Sitcoms these days for a "good night" moment with husband and wife in bed to cut to black when the lights are turned out.
 Someone then says something in the dark — sometimes it's a comment that prompts someone to turn the lights back on, and sometimes it's an entire conversation.
 And of course, video games often give you a torch for a reason.
 (If you don't have a free hand, or hands-free light, don't forget the duct tape.)